misyobun/AppStoreRank/README.md

 ### What is this?

-This is a module that reports AppStore ranking by genre for arbitrary applications.
+This is a module that reports AppStore ranking by genre for arbitrary app.

 ### Usage
 ```